+Bake someone happy today.
+Include cookies.
+And make it easy on yourself with these eight simple steps to better cookie**

 1. Soften the butter.

 Oh, it’s such a pain to make cookies with hard butter.
 And, yes, I do think butter is in order.
 I have some cookies that I use coconut oil or sunflower oil for, but most everything gets real butter, bought in bulk for about $2.50/pound at Costco or on sale at the grocery store.

 Leave a package on the counter the night before you want to bake.
 If it’s salted, it will stay good at room temperature.
 I know, lots of baking recipes call for unsalted butter, but I don’t think it’s necessary.
 I use salted all the time.

 If your butter is not soft enough to “cream” easily, nuke it in the microwave for 10 to 30 seconds at 10% power.

 2. Preheat the oven.

 I don’t preheat for casseroles and savory dishes, but for baked goods, yes, I preheat.
 It matters when you’ve got chemical reactions going on between leavenings and liquids, so don’t cheat on this one.

-Get an oven thermometer to make sure yours is calibrated properly.
+Get an oven thermometer to make sure your oven is calibrated properly.
 Some ovens run too hot or too cold, so you’ll need to adjust for this.

 3. Buy ingredients in bulk.

 If I know I’m going to do a lot of baking, particularly at the holidays, I stockpile from the baking aisle, making sure we have enough flour, sugar, and leavenings to make many batches.

 These items are typically on sale this time of year, so feel free to buy a lot if you’ve got the room and know you’ll use it.
 Be sure to check expiration dates.

 4. Line your baking sheets.